20hertz/TimeBurn/README.md

-# Gym Time
+# TimeBurn

-Gym Time is a cross-platform interval timer application for iOS and watchOS.
+TimeBurn is a cross-platform interval timer application for iOS and watchOS.
 It lets users create timers with custom active and rest durations, round counts, and optional infinite runs.
 Timers are synchronized between iOS and watchOS, ensuring that when a user starts, pauses, or resets a timer on one device, the other device remains in sync.

 ---